AN ALBUM ILLUSTRATING RHODE ISLAND'S RAILROADS

 For much of the period covered by this website, the New York, New Haven & Hartford Railroad was the only major railroad in Rhode Island.
 However, there were shortlines and in the nineteenth century there were several notable railroads which became part of the New Haven.
 For the most part, I have referred to the various rail lines in Rhode Island by the name of the company that opened the route, e.g., I might write Boston & Providence to identify a route even if the illustration is not of that railroad's time period.

 The Warren Depot on the Providence, Warren & Bristol Line c.1908

 The R.I.
 Railroad Commisioner reported in 1911 that there were 106 regular stopping places for trains in Rhode Island and 39 flag stops.
 Station buildings or shelters were reported to number 128.
-This website contains pictures of about 80 but over 50 more in my collection are not shown here because they were purchased from Bob's Photos who continues to offer copies for sale.
+This website contains pictures of over 100.
 The precise number of Rhode Island station buildings is difficult to determine.
 The Commissioner's reports do not include the buildings used by the trolley lines.
 The Buttonwood's line was a steam road that became a trolley line and had many substantial station buildings but they are not listed by the Commissioner.
 Moreover, name changes or station eliminations are a difficulty.
 For example, Auburn became Cranston and Cranston became Print Works.
 Niantic became Bradford.
 One of the two Natick depots became East Natick.
 Richmond Switch became Wood River Junction.
 Some places such as Woonsocket had two stations with the same name.
 A station such as Gaspee Street in Providence had a short life.
 Separate stations at Pawtucket and Central Falls became one.
 Many old station buildings were replaced with new structures, sometimes more than once.